2020 in review

 2020 was finally over.
 It was a weird year.
 Time flies, but things that happened feels like a long time ago.

-I had been working in the same area as before at Zalando, but there were good changes.
-My team's structure changed a bit and welcomed new members.
-It was refreshing to help a brand new product.
-I was promoted and exposed to new perspectives even though I left the new role before fully embracing it.
-More close collaboration with colleagues in Dublin happened thanks to the remote work as the default.
+I had been working in the same area as before at Zalando.
+But I was not bored.
+My team welcomed new members.
+I helped building a brand new product.
+I was promoted.
+The new role exposed me to new perspectives even though I left before fully embracing it.
+Thanks to the remote work as the default, I collaborated with colleagues in Dublin more closely than ever.

 At the end of November, I left Zalando where I met wonderful colleagues and friends.
 The four years there became an important part of my life.

 After a week of vacation, I started a new job at Google.
-I am currently working remotely from Berlin but will eventually relocate to Zurich when the situation improves.
+I am currently working remotely from Berlin.
+But I will eventually relocate to Zurich when the situation improves.
 My current plan is to move at the end of March, but we never know.

 This job change took longer than I thought.
-I applied in February and got a result in June, but most of the positions were canceled due to COVID-19.
+I applied in February and heard a result in June, but most of the positions were canceled due to COVID-19.
 It took a few more months to find a team to join.
-I got an offer at the end of August.
+I received an offer at the end of August.

 I just finished an onboarding program.
 I’m excited to catch up and start contributing to real projects.